 In a VirtualBox virtual machine, USB drives must be enabled to be recognized correctly.
-Make sure to enable the USB dongle by clicking on it in the VirtualBox menu Devices > USB.
+So make sure to enable the USB dongle by clicking on it in the VirtualBox menu Devices > USB.

-To make this setting persistent, go to Devices > USB > USB Settings... and add the USB dongle in the USB Devices Filters list.
+In order to make this setting persistent, go to Devices > USB Settings... and add the USB dongle in the USB Devices Filters list.